Mac Freezing after Tahoe Update? Try These 5 Fixes

 - Click Force Quit.

-You can also try the following steps to exit the application (if the mouse can still be moved).
+You can also try exiting the application if the mouse is still responsive:

-- Move your mouse to the application name in the top navigation bar.
+- Move the cursor to the application name in the top menu bar.

 - Click it.

-- Press and hold Command+Q at the same time or click quit directly on the drop-down menu.
+- Press Command+Q simultaneously or select Quit from the drop-down menu.

-If your MacBook presents the spinning wheel, you can learn more in 6 Easy Ways to Stop the Spinning Wheel on Your Mac.
+If your MacBook displays a spinning wheel, learn more in 6 Easy Ways to Stop the Spinning Wheel on Your Mac.

 Uninstall Crashed Apps

-Persistent application crashes can also cause your MacBook to crash.
-The key to this problem is to remove the problematic application.
+Persistent app crashes can also cause your MacBook to freeze.
+Removing the problematic application is often the key.

-In addition to removing applications, you can also use BuhoCleaner's additional cleaning features to prevent your MacBook from crashing.
+You can also use BuhoCleaner’s additional cleaning features to prevent macOS Tahoe from freezing.

-Here is how to uninstall the unresponsive or frozen app using BuhoCleaner:
+How to uninstall an unresponsive or frozen app using BuhoCleaner:

-- Click Remove and wait for the removal process to be completed, then click Done.
+- Click Remove, wait for the process to complete, then click Done.

 Disable Unwanted Login Items

-Too many startup items can also cause your MacBook to crash, especially on older computers.
-When your MacBook crashes, you can disable unnecessary startup items by clicking on the Apple menu > System Settings > General > Login Items.
+Too many startup items can also cause your MacBook to freeze, especially on older machines.
+Disable unnecessary startup items via Apple menu > System Settings > General > Login Items.

-You can use BuhoCleaner to check your startup items and remove some unimportant apps to speed up your MacBook.
+BuhoCleaner can help you review startup items and remove unimportant apps to speed up your MacBook.

 - Click Startup Items.